CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Introduction

 \subsection{Main contributions.}

 In this study, we provide an accessible entry point for a wider scientific audience to engage with the challenges of SPA in Cryo-EM.
-Toward this goal: \begin{itemize} \item We compiled CESPED (Cryo-EM Supervised Pose Estimation Dataset), an easy-to-use benchmark specifically designed for Supervised Pose Estimation in Cryo-EM. \item We implemented a PyTorch-based \citep{Paszke2019} package to handle Cryo-EM particle data and to easily compute Cryo-EM quality metrics. \item We trained and evaluated the Image2Sphere model \citep{Klee2023}, originally developed for real-world pose estimation, on our benchmark.
-This illustrates the utility of our benchmark and sheds light on the transferability of real-world pose estimation models to the Cryo-EM domain. \end{itemize}
+Toward this goal: \begin{itemize} \item We compile CESPED (Cryo-EM Supervised Pose Estimation Dataset), an easy-to-use benchmark specifically designed for Supervised Pose Estimation in Cryo-EM. \item We implement a PyTorch-based \citep{Paszke2019} package to handle Cryo-EM particle data and to easily compute Cryo-EM quality metrics. \item We train and evaluate the Image2Sphere model \citep{Klee2023}, originally developed for real-world pose estimation, on our benchmark, illustrating the utility of our benchmark and shedding light on the transferability of real-world pose estimation models to the Cryo-EM domain. \item We present a use case demonstrating that deep learning-based supervised pose estimators have the potential to generalise across related but different samples. \end{itemize}